Correlation distances in social networks: Theory

+Consider a randomly chosen edge.
+We introduce $\kappa$ and $\nu$ to represent the degrees at either end of this edge.
+When we discuss the degree of a node $i$, we use the standard notation $k_i$ The joint probability that an edge has a node of degree $\kappa$ at one end and a node of degree $\nu$ at the other is given by

-We denote the average degree of the node at the end of an edge by $E[k]$.
-We stress that an average over edges is not the same as an average over nodes and use the notation $\text{E}(k)$ to represent the average summing over the set of edges.
-These quantities are, however, closely related.
-Further, note that since we have undirected graphs, $ \text{E}[q] = \text{E}[k]$.
-Summing over $q$, the marginal probability is given by
+where $\delta_{k_i \kappa}$ is the Kronecker delta which is 1 when $k_i=\kappa$ and 0 otherwise.
+We denote the average degree of the node at the end of an edge by $\mathbb{E}[\kappa]$.
+We stress that an average over edges is not the same as an average over nodes and to keep this distinction clear we use the notation $\mathbb{E}[\kappa]$~to represent the former and the notation $\langle k \rangle$ to represent the latter.
+To see how these quantities differ, note that in calculating $\mathbb{E}[\kappa]$, a node of degree $k$ will appear $k$ times in the summation.

+The above quantities are, however, closely related.
+Further, note that since we have undirected graphs, $ \mathbb{E}[\nu] = \mathbb{E}[\kappa]$.
+Summing over $\nu$, the marginal probability is given by

-Using this expression, it is possible to show that $\text{E}(k)$ and the mean degree over the nodes of the network are related by
+Using this expression, it is possible to show that $\mathbb{E}[\kappa]$ and the mean degree over the nodes of the network are related by

-which is the degree variance divided by the mean (i.e. the second moment of the degree distribution divided by the first moment).
-Note that any network besides those whose nodes have identical degree has positive degree variance.
-This implies that, except in the degree-regular case, $\text{E}(k) $ is greater than the mean degree of the nodes of the network.
-This means that on average, individuals are connected to those more popular than themselves.
-This observation is commonly known as the friendship paradox.
+which is the second moment of the degrees divided by the mean degree (both moments taken over the set of nodes).
+Note that any network besides those which are $k$-regular will have positive degree variance.
+This implies that, except in the degree-regular case, $\mathbb{E}[\kappa]$ is greater than the mean degree of the nodes of the network.
+From this, if we select a node at random its degree will be on average $\langle k \rangle$.
+If we then follow a random edge from this node, the degree of the node at the other end will be $\mathbb{E}[\kappa]$ on average.
+This implies that nodes are, on average, connected to nodes with degrees higher than their own.
+This observation is commonly known as the friendship paradox~\cite{friendshipparadox}.
+Our starting point towards understanding degree correlations and assortativity is the expected value of the product of the degrees of the nodes at the end of an edge chosen uniformly at random, $\mathbb{E}[\kappa \nu] $, defined by